rmutegeki/alx-system_engineering-devops/0x00-shell_permissions/README.md

-Working with permissions in the shell
+Working with permissions in the shell.
+For the Star Wars exercise, is used https://itsfoss.com/star-wars-linux/ as a reference.